-^{} The courses in Plant Structure and Function, Natural Communities and Landscape Appreciation include a number of lectures and field trips for the purpose of practical observation.
+[•] The course in Plant Structure and Function, Introduction to Physical Geography as well as Environment and the Landscape include a number of lectures and field trips for the purpose of practical observation.
 Field trips range from local trips within the metropolitan area to points as far afield as Moss Vale, Glenbrook and Gosford.
 The Faculty provides transport wherever possible, but in the majority of cases, students are expected to make their own transport arrangements for these trips.